Kwenta/governance/README.md

 ## Council Member Steps Down
 - Single Election that replaces 1 council member
 - Council member can step down at any time (except during a scheduled election), triggering a single election to replace the member
+- Cannot step down if last member
+    - due to a Safe requirement, there must always be at least 1 owner

 # Notes for Continued Implementation: